 The waves are slightly stronger, hence swimming is limited, but the beauty and serenity here are incomparable.
 You may just find the beach all to yourself—another reason why the beaches of Neil Island are loved by peace-seekers.

-5. Ramnagar Beach – A Hidden Snorkelling Spot
+5. Ramnagar Beach – A Hidden Snorkeling Spot

-Bring your gear or inquire with local homestays; some may offer guided snorkelling here for a fee.
+Bring your gear or inquire with local home stays; some may offer guided snorkelling here for a fee.
 The waters are crystal clear, brimming with marine life, especially early in the morning.
+Though less popular, it offers excellent coral viewing while snorkeling and is often discovered by travelers exploring beyond mainstream stops included in Andaman adventure tour packages.

 Best Things to Do on Neil Island (Beyond the Beaches)